YaleSTC/yalestc.github.io/resources.md

 ## Ruby
 ### Core Content
 * [Learn to Program (Chris Pine)](http://pine.fm/LearnToProgram/) - Great into to programming in general, that uses the Ruby Language.
 Suitable for beginners, intermediates may get something out of it as well.
 It's very thorough and clear, building from the bottom up.
-Also in STC Developer Library.
+  * available in the Developers Program Library.
 * [Why's Poignant Guide](http://mislav.uniqpath.com/poignant-guide/book/) - Quirky Intro to Ruby (Comic?)
   * Some ruby has changed, like hash notation
 * [Matz' Ruby User's Guide](http://www.rubyist.net/~slagell/ruby/) - lots of examples to illustrate points, good table of contents